 Regional Winner in LABC Building Excellence Awards 2021- Best Residential Extension

-Conservation area, Extension, Planning, Residential, Timber & Zinc
+Conservation area, Extension, Planning, Timber & Zinc

 Extension & Re-model